ryan-moeller/lua-httpd/README.md

 To send multiple headers with the same name, set the value to a list of strings.
 Each string will be sent in order as a separate header field.

+Two special header formats are recognized:

+* `{ date = true | number }`
+  Format an *HTTP-date* string using `os.date()` with the appropriate format.
+  If provided a number, the number is passed as the time.
+Otherwise, no time is passed and the current time is used.

+* `{ range = { unit, first, last[, complete] } }`
+  Format a range suitable for *Content-Range*.
+If `first` and `last` are `nil`, the range is *unsatisfied* and `complete` must be provided.

-A Date header is automatically added if not present in `response.headers`.
+A *Date* header is automatically added if not present in `response.headers`.

-A Content-Length header is automatically added when `response.body` is a string.
+A *Content-Length* header is automatically added when `response.body` is a string.

-Handlers are responsible for incorporating any cookie attributes into the value string.
+Handlers are responsible for incorporating any field parameters or cookie attributes into the value string.

 If `body` is a function, it is called with a `connection` object and must write the response manually.
 The `connection` object is described in further detail